Getting to the Root of Your Pain

-For Texas and Florida Pain Relief Group, our journey began with Dr. Rodolfo Gari MD MBA, an expert both in medicine and business.
-After treating patients for more than 25 years, Dr. Gari is all too familiar with the paper-pushing and data-crunching that prevented him from using his time to do what he loved most: caring for his patients.
-We all know there are too few hours in the day as it is, so he wondered: why do healthcare systems sidetrack doctors from using their time to do what they do best?
+For Texas Pain Relief Group and Florida Pain Relief Group, our journey began with Rodolfo Gari, MD, MBA, an expert in both medicine and business.
+After treating patients for more than 25 years, Dr. Gari was all too familiar with the paper-pushing and data-crunching that prevented him from using his time to do what he loved most: caring for his patients.
+We all know there are too few hours in the day as it is, so he wondered: Why do healthcare systems sidetrack doctors from using their time to do what they do best?

 Our Physicians Provide Compassionate Care for People in Pain.

 Whatever type of chronic pain you may be experiencing, it has no doubt impacted your life.
 If you are living with pain, you understandably want relief and want it quickly.
-Even if you care for someone with chronic pain, you are searching for solutions to help with this debilitating problem.
-And regardless of what side of the situation you find yourself in, you know the longing for someone to listen, to empathize, and to sincerely care.
+Even if you care for someone with chronic pain, you are searching for solutions to help with debilitating conditions.
+Regardless of what side of the situation you find yourself on, you know the longing for someone to listen, to empathize and to sincerely care.

-Here at Physician Partners of America, we do just that: listen, empathize, and care.
-Not only are our physicians are specialized in pain management, but they are special because they provide both compassion and respect.
-We know you are not your pain.
-And we see beyond the pain, to treat the person.
+Here at Physician Partners of America, we do just that: listen, empathize and care.
+Not only are our physicians specialized in pain management; they are special because they provide both compassion and respect.
+They treat not only your pain, but the whole person.

-Our pain management experts are here for you every step of the way, providing proven therapies, in a clinic setting that combines comfort and advanced technology.
-We are here with the compassion and expertise you and your family has been searching for during this journey.
+Our pain management experts are here for you every step of the way, providing proven therapies in a clinic setting that combines comfort and advanced technology.
+We are here with the compassion and expertise you and your family have been searching for during this journey.

-Since pain involves multiple systems in the body, any effective treatment plan should do the same.
-In simple terms, pain is a three part process: it has a source, a pathway, and a response.
+Since pain involves multiple systems in the body, an effective treatment plan should do the same.
+In simple terms, pain is a three-part process: It has a source, a pathway and a response.
 Your customized treatment plan may target fixing the problem area causing the pain, blocking the signals that lead to pain sensations, and/or finding ways to decrease the brain’s response to pain signals.

-When should I seek interventional pain management?
-When pain is preventing you from completing your daily activities or preventing you from healthy living, you should consult an interventional pain management specialist.
-Where more conservative techniques may have failed, an interventional pain management specialist can discuss more targeted therapies that may prove to be a success.
-During an appointment, our specialists can discuss whether you would be a good candidate for this therapy after conducting a review of your medical history, a physical exam, and imaging and diagnostic tests.
+When should I seek interventional pain management therapy?
+When pain is preventing you from completing your daily activities or healthy living, you should consult an interventional pain management specialist.
+When more conservative techniques may have failed, an interventional pain management specialist can discuss more targeted therapies that may prove to be successful.
+During your appointment, our specialists will discuss whether you would be a good candidate for this therapy.
+This occurs only after conducting a thorough review of your medical history, a physical exam and imaging and diagnostic tests.

 How does interventional pain management work with other pain management treatments?
-When thinking about treating the person and not just the pain, we understand that patients want options.
+We understand that patients want options.
 Many individuals understandably want to avoid the negative side-effects and possible addictive qualities of pain medication.
 The interventional pain management specialists at Physician Partners of America are often able to help patients find relief without relying on medications.
 However, no two patients are alike, and some individuals do require a combination of therapies that include prescriptions to alleviate their pain.
-Additionally, interventional pain management can be a welcome relief for cases like fibromyalgia, where treatments targeted at healing the source of pain are not possible.
+Additionally, interventional pain management can be a welcome source of relief for fibromyalgia patients, where treatments targeted at healing the source of pain are not possible.

-Worried because you’ve already had surgery?
-Well, don’t be.
-Physician Partners of America is built on teamwork.
 We have the word partners in our name for a reason.
-We understand the value of a multidisciplinary approach to pain, that’s why we have a multidisciplinary organization.
-Our interventional pain specialists can work with our in-house specialists ranging from surgeons to anesthesiologists to help you find relief as well as communicate with your primary care physician when needed.
+We understand the value of a multidisciplinary approach to pain; that’s why we have a multidisciplinary organization.
+Our interventional pain specialists can work with our in-house specialists, ranging from surgeons to anesthesiologists, to help you find relief as well as communicate with your primary care physician when needed.

-Our interventional pain management specialists offer a wide-range of therapies to meet all levels of pain, including but not limited to:
+Our interventional pain management specialists offer a wide range of therapies to address all levels of pain, including but not limited to: